-el.sparseq([props], t, reset)
+el.sparseq(props, t, reset)

 sequencing values over time.
-The difference is that sparseq
+The difference is that sparseq is intended for sparse

-are intended for dense sequences.
+sequences, whereas seq and seq2 are intended for dense sequences.
 This is particularly

 helpful for huge sequences or where precise timing is required for a small set of events.